cce-bigdataintro-1160/CEBD-1160-spring-2019/7-viz.md

 * [seaborn](https://seaborn.pydata.org/): Seaborn official page
 * [seaborn Examples Gallery](https://seaborn.pydata.org/examples/index.html): gallery with examples for reference
 * [matplotlib cmaps](https://matplotlib.org/tutorials/colors/colormaps.html): matplotlib color maps to customize the seaborn plots color scheme

+* Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.
 * For all exercises below look at the references in the seaborn [class6-notebook](https://github.com/cce-bigdataintro-1160/spring2019/tree/master/class6-notebook) in order to learn how to:
   * create the same plots we learned on matplotlib using seaborn
   * create categorical plots